Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{xtracting} singular patterns from vector fields is an important problem in theoretical and practical domains.
+Analyzing singular patterns in vector fields is an important problem in theoretical and practical domains.
 Singular patterns can detect the intrinsic characteristics of vector fields, such as divergence (convergence) patterns corresponding to sources (sinks) and rotational patterns corresponding to center points or spiral sources (sinks).
 They are commonly found in various vector field analysis problems, including vortex features of electromagnetic fields, vortex features generated by water currents, and wind field features of tropical cyclones.
-Identifying and extracting these singular patterns from vector fields is crucial to theoretical understanding and practical applications \cite{WY,LCS}.
+Identifying and extracting these singular patterns from vector fields is crucial to theoretical understanding and practical applications \cite{wong2009identifying,li2006segmentation}.
 In practical scenarios, the explicit expression of the vector field is frequently unknown, and only the field vectors at certain uniformly sampled grid points are accessible.
 In such instances, these vector fields are considered discrete.
-Fig. \ref{fig:gridvec} illustrates examples of discrete vector fields.

-While there exists a long history of research on the extraction of singular patterns, classical numerical methods may encounter accuracy issues and lack the capability to compare differences between singular patterns.
-In this study, we propose a method to determine the position of singularities and segment regions of singular patterns.
+While there exists a long history of research on the analysis of singular patterns, classical numerical methods may encounter accuracy issues and lack the capability to compare differences between singular patterns.
+In this study, we propose a new method to determine the position of singularities.
 Moreover, we can analyze the variations of singular patterns of a time-varying vector field.
-Given that discrete vector fields are similar with grid-shaped digraphs, we convert the grid-sampled vector field $X$ into a specialized digraph and analyze its features using persistent path homology.
-Path homology \cite{GLMY}, also known as GLMY homology, is a powerful tool for analyzing digraphs because it is sensitive to the directions in digraphs.
-Moreover, persistent path homology is a new perspective within the field of topological data analysis; it is specifically designed for analyzing digraph models.
+Given that discrete vector fields are similar to grid-shaped digraphs, we convert the grid-sampled vector field $X$ into a specialized digraph and analyze its features using persistent path homology.
+Path homology \cite{grigor2012homologies}, also known as GLMY homology, is a powerful tool for analyzing digraphs because it is sensitive to the directions in digraphs.
+Moreover, persistent path homology is a new perspective within the field of computational topology; it is specifically designed for analyzing digraph models.
 If a digraph contains intrinsic features conveyed by the direction and weight of its edges, these features can be discovered using (persistent) path homology.